Last year in the UK over 60,000 cancer patients enrolled on clinical trials aimed at improving cancer treatments and making them available to all.

 This is a phase 3 trial.
-The researchers need 650 people to join.
+The researchers need 695 people to join.
 It is a randomised trial.
 The people taking part are put into treatment groups by a computer.
 Neither you nor your doctor will be able to decide which group you are in.

-People will be put into 1 of 4 treatment groups.
+People will be put into 1 of 4 treatment groups:

-- Cisplatin and radiotherapy (chemoradiotherapy)
+- cisplatin and radiotherapy (chemoradiotherapy)

-- Docetaxel, cisplatin and 5-fluorouracil chemotherapy followed by chemoradiotherapy.
-Please note- this group is now closed
+- docetaxel, cisplatin and 5-fluorouracil chemotherapy followed by chemoradiotherapy.
+Please note this group is now closed

-- Surgery followed by chemoradiotherapy
+- durvalumab and chemoradiotherapy followed by durvalumab

-If you are not able to have surgery for any reason then you will be put into one of the other treatment groups.
+If you are not able to have surgery for any reason then you are put into one of the other treatment groups.
 Your doctor can discuss this with you.
 You may be offered the drug carboplatin instead of cisplatin if the doctors think this would be a better choice for you.

 Cisplatin and radiotherapy (chemoradiotherapy)

-If you are in the group having chemoradiotherapy you have cisplatin as a drip into your vein.
+If you are in the group having chemoradiotherapy, you have cisplatin as a drip into your vein.
 You have cisplatin once every 3 weeks.
 You have it 3 times.
 Each time is called a cycle of treatment.
 Or you have cisplatin once a week for 7 weeks.

 You have radiotherapy once a day Monday to Friday over 7 weeks.